top of page

 Cazenave is a practice-bsed PhD candidate in visual anthropology.
 She was awarded the competitive CHASE Arts and Humanities Research Council scholarship for her research into the precious metals used in analogue photography.

 Cazenave's research engages with photographic silver.
-She traces this metal from its extraction to processing into photographic paper and film.
-Through long-term engagement with Kodak engineers, ecologists, Haudenosaunee peoples, photographers, and communities living in extracted landscapes, Cazenave explores the histories of photographic silver, and the ecologies and lives that are touched by it.
+She traces this metal from its extraction in western Nevada U.S.A, to processing into photographic paper and film in Rochester, New York.
+Through long-term engagement with Kodak engineers, ecologists, Haudenosaunee peoples, photographers, and communities living in extracted landscapes, Cazenave explores the colonial dynamics of photographic silver, and the ecologies and lives that are touched by it.
+Broadly, she examines links between settler-colonialism, photographic industries, wealth and contamination.

-Cazenave was the part of the 2023 TRACTS Fellowship at Leiden University, Netherlands.
-She has presented research at DeMontfort University's 2023 conference and looks forward to presenting at the 2024 European Association of Social Anthropologists in Barcelona.
+Cazenave was the 2023 TRACTS Fellow at Leiden University, Netherlands.
+In 2023, she presented research at DeMontfort University's 2023 conference Photography In Its Environment.
+In 2024, she shared research at the European Association of Social Anthropologists in Barcelona.

 • Instagram